I remember my first year in college, my roommate used to joke: if you want to know “how to gain weight fast”, then you just have to go to college.

 There are tons of fitness trackers out there to help you keep track of your activity level.
 If you’re trying to lose weight and get in shape, an exercise tracker is a great way to keep yourself motivated.

 Most of us do some sort of exercise, but the question is, is it enough to see the results we want?

-Using an activity-tracking devices such as the Apple watch, Fitbit, is a great way to monitor energy burn, not just on the treadmill but all other activities you do elsewhere.
+Using an activity-tracking device such as the Apple Watch, Fitbit, is a great way to monitor energy burn, not just on the treadmill but all other activities you do elsewhere.

 But you don’t necessarily go high-tech and get the latest gadgets.